-Jordan Cove Energy Project, LP, a subsidiary of Pembina Pipeline Corporation, proposes to construct and operate three, 30-megawatt steam turbine generators (STG) to provide electrical power to a surrounding liquid natural gas terminal.
-Steam for use by the STGs will be generated by five heat recovery steam generators, using exhaust from the LNG refrigerant compression gas turbine drivers.
-The proposed energy generating components of the LNG terminal are located in the northeast corner of the terminal, which is proposed to be located on the North Spit of Coos Bay, approximately 3,800 feet north of the city limits of North Bend.
+Jordan Cove Energy Project, LP, a subsidiary of Pembina Pipeline Corporation, proposed to construct and operate three, 30-megawatt steam turbine generators (STG) to provide electrical power to a surrounding liquid natural gas terminal.
+Steam for use by the STGs would be generated by five heat recovery steam generators, using exhaust from the LNG refrigerant compression gas turbine drivers.
+The proposed energy generating components of the LNG terminal would be located in the northeast corner of the terminal, which were proposed to be located on the North Spit of Coos Bay, approximately 3,800 feet north of the city limits of North Bend.

 On June 22, 2018, ODOE received an Application for Exemption from a Site Certificate, from Jordan Cove Energy Project L.P., for a high-efficiency cogeneration energy facility.

 On July 25, 2018, following a request for additional information from ODOE Siting staff, Jordan Cove Energy Project L.P. submitted a revised Application for Exemption from Site Certificate.